 Get some Thanksgiving inspiration with this list of best Thanksgiving books for kids of all ages.
 From toddlers through upper elementary grades, this Thanksgiving book list has historical tales, humorous tales and stories about being grateful.
-Some are brand new for 2021 and others are classics.
+Some are new for 2022 and others are classics.
 As a school librarian, I am in the fortunate position to be able to read books galore.
 It’s my job!
 I hope you enjoy perusing this list of favorite Thanksgiving books for kids.

 The Best Thanksgiving Book List Backstory